Algebraic models for equivariant rational homotopy theory for discrete groups: The cdga models

-\begin{theorem} Let $I$ be a small category. \begin{enumerate} \item There is a Quillen adjunction where $\proj$ and $\inj$ denote the projective and injective model structures, respectively. \item It is a partial Quillen equivalence on the full subcategories of covariant diagrams of connected, nilpotent rational Kan complexes of finite type and contravariant diagrams of cohomologically connected cofibrant cdgas weakly of finite type. \end{enumerate} \begin{proof} \begin{enumerate} \item Consider the Quillen adjunction $\APL:\sSet\rightleftarrows \CDGA^\op:\langle - \rangle$ of \cref{thm-fund}.
-We want to apply \cref{lem-adjunction-on-fun} on projective model structures, so we need to verify that they exist.
-The projective model structure on $\sSet^I$ exists because $\sSet$ is cofibrantly generated.
-We claim that the projective model structure on $(\CDGA^\op)^I$ also exists.
+\begin{theorem} There is a Quillen adjunction where $\proj$ and $\inj$ denote the projective and injective model structures, respectively.
+It is a partial Quillen equivalence on the $\OG$-indexed presheaves of connected, nilpotent rational simplicial sets of finite type and the $G$-systems of cohomologically connected cdgas weakly of finite type. \end{theorem}

+\begin{proof} Consider the Quillen adjunction $\APL:\sSet\rightleftarrows \CDGA^\op:\langle - \rangle$ of \cref{thm-fund}.
+We want to apply \cref{lem-sciarappa} to it, for $I=\OGop$.
+By \cref{rmk-inheritance}, since the subcategories of $\sSet$ and $\CDGA^\op$ under consideration are closed under weak equivalences, it only remains to verify that the projective model structures exist.

+The projective model structure on $\sSet^\OGop$ exists because $\sSet$ is cofibrantly generated.
+We claim that the projective model structure on $(\CDGA^\op)^\OGop$ also exists.
 This is not as straightforward because the target model category has the opposite model structure to a cofibrantly generated one, so a priori it has no reason to be cofibrantly generated as well.
-On the other hand, we can use the following trick: for any category $\C$ there is an isomorphism of categories
+On the other hand, we can use the following trick: for any category $\C$ and any small category $I$ there is an isomorphism of categories